-Chen Qiuhai (陈秋海) Executive Director and Chief Executive Officer
+CHEN QIUHAI (陈秋海) Executive Director and Chief Executive Officer

-Mr Chen Qiuhai was re-designated as our Executive Director and Chief Executive Officer ("CEO") on 23 April 2019.
+Mr. Chen Qiuhai was re-designated as our Executive Director and Chief Executive Officer ("CEO") on 23 April 2019.
 Prior to the re-designation, he was our Executive Chairman and CEO.
 He is also a member of the Nominating Committee.
 He is the founder of our Group and was appointed as a director of our Company on 8 February 2010.
 He is responsible for overseeing the overall management, operations and business strategy of our Group.

 Prior to this, he was a manager at Fujian Tourism Company Ltd from 1988 to 1998, and was responsible for the company's sales and liaisons.
 He was the chief representative of a Japanese company named Yamashiro Nosan Co., Ltd. from 1994 to 1998 on a part-time basis, where he was responsible for negotiation, procurement, inspection and coordination with exporters of food products (mainly mushrooms and bamboo shoots) from PRC (Fujian and Shandong Provinces) to Japan.
-Since the establishment of Fujian Wangsheng Industrial Co., Ltd. ("Wangsheng") (formerly known as Fuzhou Wangcheng Foods Development Co., Ltd.), he has received recognition for his contributions to Wangsheng, and was awarded the prestigious Outstanding Young Entrepreneur Award by the Communist Youth League Committee of Fujian Province in 2009.
+Since the establishment of Fujian Wangsheng Industrial Co., Ltd. ("Wangsheng") (formerly known as Fuzhou Wangcheng Foods Development Co., Ltd.), he has received several recognition for his contributions to Wangsheng.
 He graduated from Chinese People's Public Security University with a degree in Japanese language in 1988.
 Mr. Chen is also the director of Wangsheng, Nanping Yuanwang Foods Co., Ltd., and Feng Zhi Qiu International Holding Company Limited.

-Liu Yi (刘毅) Independent Non-Executive Chairman
+LIU YI (刘毅) Independent Non-Executive Chairman

-Mr Liu was re-designated as Independent Non- Executive Chairman of the Board on 28 August 2021.
+Mr. Liu was re-designated as Independent Non-Executive Chairman of the Board on 28 August 2021.
 He was appointed as Independent Director on 1 April 2021.
 He is the Chairman of Remuneration Committee, and a member of Nominating and Audit Committee.

-Mr Liu is currently the director of DMC Consulting Pte Ltd, and MRI Moore s Rowland LLP.
+Mr. Liu is currently the director of DMC Consulting Pte Ltd, and MRI Moores Rowland LLP.
 He joined both companies in 2016, the Company specializes in providing corporate services, accounting, tax, consulting as well as audit services.
 He is also the independent director of JES International Holdings Limited.
-From 2011 to 2016, Mr Liu was Financial Controller in China Taisan Technology Group Holdings Ltd, listed on the Mainboard of the SGX-ST. Prior to this, he worked in Mazars LLP as an Audit Senior from 2006 to 2011.
+From 2011 to 2016, Mr. Liu was Financial Controller in China Taisan Technology Group Holdings Ltd, listed on the Mainboard of the SGX-ST. Prior to this, he worked in Mazars LLP as an Audit Senior from 2006 to 2011.
 His previous appointments also include independent director of 8 Telcom International Holdings Co., Ltd. Mr. Liu graduated from the ACCA in 2006.
 He obtained a degree in applied accounting from Oxford Brookes University.
 He is a member of Chartered Accountants of Singapore.